pabloprd/Coding_knowledge_base/General Bioinformatics Knowledge/Bioinformatics Terms.md

+## Gene ontology
-Gene ontology: Organizational framework that defines terms describing gene product attributes across species
+Organizational framework that defines terms describing gene product attributes across species
   - Ontology structure: Defined terms for molecular function, biological process, and cellular component.

   - Gene annotation: Genes/gene products are annotated with specific GO terms based on evidence.
 These annotations are stored in databases and are easily accessible to annotate.